ecrl/padelpy/README.md

 # to set the maximum number of threads used
 padeldescriptor(threads=2)

-# to prevent the padel-splash from screen
+# to prevents padel-splash image from loading.
 padeldescriptor(headless=True)

 ```